-Please see the Orchestras & Ensembles Section for opportunities for chamber ensembles, orchestras and Family Music Making.
+Please see the Orchestras & Ensembles Section for opportunities for chamber ensembles, larger ensembles and orchestras.

-The closing date for string entries is Monday 11th February 2019.
+The closing date for string entries will be Friday 7th February 2020.

 Prizes and Certificates